Which of the following is a property of a probability density fun... | Study Prep in Pearson+

 1

-Recall that a probability density function (pdf) describes the relative likelihood of a continuous random variable taking on a particular value.

-Understand that a pdf is a continuous function, not a discrete one, so it cannot be described as always discrete.
+Understand that a probability density function (pdf) is used to describe continuous random variables, not discrete ones.
+So, the pdf is not defined for discrete random variables; instead, probability mass functions (pmf) are used for discrete cases.

-Remember that the pdf must be non-negative for all values of \( x \), meaning \( f(x) \geq 0 \) for all \( x \); it cannot take negative values.
+Recall that a pdf must be non-negative for all values of the random variable \(x\).
+This means the pdf cannot take negative values anywhere, as probabilities cannot be negative.

-Note that the value of the pdf at any point \( x \) can be less than or equal to 1; it does not have to be greater than 1 everywhere.
+Recognize that the value of a pdf at any point \(x\) can be greater than 1, especially if the distribution is very concentrated, so the statement that the pdf must always be greater than 1 is incorrect.

-The key property of a pdf is that the total area under the curve over the entire range of \( x \) must equal 1, which mathematically is expressed as \( \int_{-\infty}^{\infty} f(x) \, d x = 1 \).
+Focus on the fundamental property of a pdf: the total area under the curve of the pdf over the entire range of \(x\) must equal 1.
+This represents the fact that the total probability of all possible outcomes is 1.

 Watch next